edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 ### Usage

-* In FreeCAd, open a new document.
+* In FreeCAD, open a new document.
 Draw a sketch with 3 lines connected end to end.
 Nothing else should be in the sketch (for now)
 ![01](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_01%20A%20sketch%20of%20three%20lines%20connected%20end%20to%20end.png?raw=true)

 * Select the 3 line sketch and click the ControlPoly4 macro